Luos-io/Documentation/src/pages/luos-technology/message/advanced-message.md

     if (msg->header.cmd == COLOR) {
         if (Luos_ReceiveData(service, msg, (void*)picture) == SUCCEED)
         {
-            // Your picture is completely received, you can enjoy your favorite cat picture!
+            // The picture is completely received, you can enjoy your favorite cat picture!
         }
     }
 }